ftrotter/not_pointless/AI_instructions/deploy_on_aws_app_runner.md

 Please instruct as needed how to configure this.
 Assume that I understand how to point a domain name at a given IP address.

-If the structure of the project needs to change, or more resources added to the project to facilitate deployment via push-from-github to AWS App Runner, lets make those changes now
+If the structure of the project needs to change, or more resources added to the project to facilitate deployment via push-from-github to AWS App Runner, lets make those changes now.

+Note that there is an existing secret in AWS Secret Manager called 'NotPointlessPostgresqlPassword' that is already correctly hard-coded in settings.py

+Please ensure that the code, and the contents of AppRunnerSetup.md make sense and are compatible.